 Google DeepMind hires ex‑Boston Dynamics CTO to create Gemini AI for any robot

-DeepMind’s latest push aims to bridge that gap, giving the model the ability to understand and act through a physical embodiment without extensive re‑training.
-The ex‑Boston Dynamics executive brings decades of experience in locomotion, balance and real‑world perception, a background that could help translate Gemini’s sensory fluency into on‑the‑ground decision‑making.
-If the team succeeds, developers might plug the same AI into a humanoid assistant one day and a warehouse arm the next, cutting the engineering overhead that typically separates software from robot hardware.
+DeepMind’s new push wants to close that gap, giving the model a way to sense and act in the physical world without a massive re-training effort.
+The former Boston Dynamics exec brings decades of work on locomotion, balance and real-world perception, which could help turn Gemini’s sensory fluency into on-the-ground decisions.
+If they pull it off, we might see the same AI powering a humanoid helper one day and a warehouse arm the next, shaving off a lot of the engineering overhead that usually separates software from robot hardware.

-That ambition frames the following statement from DeepMind’s leadership.
+That kind of ambition underlies the statement you’ll see from DeepMind’s leadership.

 "We want to build an AI system, a Gemini base, that can work almost out-of-the-box across any body configuration.
 Obviously humanoids, but non-humanoids too."
 Gemini's multimodal architecture allows it to process text, images, audio, and video, which could make it especially suited to guiding robots through complex environments.
 Deepmind's growing robotics portfolio Deepmind's robotics research stretches back years and includes foundational projects like RT-1 and RT-2--AI models designed to help robots learn from human demonstrations and generalize across tasks.